DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 There was his childhood friend, who again looked like a girl.
 Who no longer tied her long hair.
-She put on silk dress, which gave mysterious shine.
+She put on a silk dress, which gave mysterious shine.
 She was standing there, with her hands behind on round table, and having slight smile on her face.

 "...Jeanne?"